-The Division of Liberal Arts and Humanities consists of three departments: the Department of Philosophy, Ethics, and Art History, the Department of Comparative History, and the Department of Geography.
-At the end of their first year, students select a main program offered by the individual departments of the Division of Liberal Arts and Humanities and the Division of Global Studies for Intercultural Cooperation, including the Division of Global Studies for Intercultural Cooperation as a division-wide department.
+The Division of Liberal Arts and Humanities consists of following programs: the Program of Philosophy, Ethics, and Art History, the Program of Comparative History, and the Program of Geography.
+At the end of their first year, students select a main program of the Division of Liberal Arts and Humanities or the Division of Global Studies for Intercultural Cooperation.
 The main program is selected under the same conditions as those for students who were admitted through a different selection method.

-In the case of the Entrance Exam for Selected Students, applicants who passed the initial screening advance to the secondary screening.
+Applicants who passed the initial screening advance to the secondary screening.
 The secondary screening utilizes short essays and interviews (including oral examinations) in order to assess the applicant's basic knowledge and thinking (awareness of issues) regarding the area of specialization that she wants to study (philosophy, ethics, art history, history, geography), as well as her motivation and qualities, and comprehensively determine whether she has passed the screening.